freem/freemlib-neogeo/README.md

 * **NeoFixFormat** &ndash; Fix format tiles plugin for YY-CHR.NET.
 100%, unless a bug comes up.
 * **NeoCDSprFormat** &ndash; CD sprite tiles plugin for YY-CHR.NET.
 20%, needs major work.
 * **NeoSprFormat** &ndash; Combined C ROM sprite tile plugin for YY-CHR.NET.
-0% (doing CD first)
+0% (doing CD version first)
 * **NeoTracker** &ndash; On-console tracker and sound driver testbench.
-0% (mockups and planning stage).
+0% (mockups and planning stage; probably needs a new name)
+* **Sailor VROM** &ndash; V ROM/.PCM file builder and manager.
+0% (planning stages)
 * and others not listed here...
- * A tool for Fix layer layout, similar to NES Screen Tool
+ * A tool for Fix layer layout, similar to Shiru's NES Screen Tool
  * A tool for animation data (various tools exist already, I'm aware.)
  * PC version of NeoTracker
  * Various sound tools (ADPCM-A/B conversion; tools exist, but need unification.)

 ### Documentation ###
 The black sheep of any programming project, but also necessary because who the hell is going to read a bunch of ASM to figure out the library?
+My main problem is that I only really want to write it once.

 * **Library Docs (text)** &ndash; The straight dope.
 See `doc/` folder.
 * **Library Docs (HTML)** &ndash; The pretty version.
 Still very WIP.
 * **Neo-Geo Programming Guide** &ndash; think of the Nerdy Nights (NES) tutorials, but for Neo-Geo.
-The examples kind of cover this, but these would be more general.
+The examples kind of cover this...

 Navigation
 ----------